Professor Eva Vivian is being honored by the Wisconsin Institute for Healthy Aging for boosting health equity in communities across Wisconsin

-Every few years, Eva Vivian places her insulin pump, dutifully checking her numbers throughout the day and adjusting her diet, cutting carbs and limiting sugars.
+Every few years, Eva Vivian places her glucose monitor, dutifully checking her numbers throughout the day and adjusting her diet, cutting carbs and limiting sugars.
 But Vivian doesn’t have diabetes.
 A certified diabetes care and education specialist, Vivian puts herself in her patients’ shoes to learn how she can better serve them.

 “You have to meet patients where they’re at, but first you have to know where they’re at,” says Vivian, a professor in the University of Wisconsin–Madison School of Pharmacy’s Pharmacy Practice Division.